 As you consider which courses to take from the lists below, please note that many of the classes shown have prerequisites that you will need to complete prior to registration.
-CVEN 3414 is one of the most common prerequisites for the higher-level course options and can be taken at any point after General Chemistry 1 and Calculus 2.

-ME Technical Electives
+ME Technical Electives - Choose at least 2

-General Technical Electives
+General Technical Electives - Choose at least 2

 For the Environmental Option, please choose two classes from the following list to reach 6 General Technical Elective credits.